Attia0079/Northwind-DWH/README.md

 ## Business Requirement Definition:
  ### Stakeholder Story:
 Northwind is an international imports and exports company specializing in food products.
 We operate as a B2B entity, sourcing food items from various suppliers worldwide and distributing them to food providers across different countries.
-Our business model involves dealing with multiple suppliers, each providing distinct products, which are then distributed to customers across various categories such as beverages, condiments, confections, dairy products, grains/cereals, meat/poultry, and seafood.
+Our business model involves dealing with multiple suppliers, each providing distinct products, which are then distributed to customers across various categories such as beverages, condiments, confections, dairy products, grains/cereals, meat/poultry, and seafood .

 We meticulously track customer demographics and their corresponding contacts, as well as supplier information and their respective contacts.
 Our products have unit prices, which may undergo periodic adjustments.
 We monitor our stock levels and set reorder thresholds to replenish products from suppliers when necessary.
 Not all products are available for inclusion in our product list for customers.